 Learn more about the name Phero meaning “bear”

-The title Pharaoh has always been an intriguing one and it’s even been used, more often than we might think, as a name for babies in the US; although King and Princess beat it by far on the name charts!
+The title Pharaoh has always been an intriguing one and it’s even been used, more often than we might think, as a name for babies in the US.
+(Although King and Princess reign on the name charts!)